-There is no real right or wrong answer to which is 'better’, different control strategies with work better in different situations, there are even scenarios where on-off control may be the best answer.
+There is no real right or wrong answer to which is 'better'; different control strategies with work better in different situations, and there are even scenarios where on-off control may be the best answer.
 And to be honest, most controls will 'work' in most circumstances.
-But for educational purposes, and to pedantically find what the true best solution is for your property or job, read on.
+But for educational purposes and to pedantically find what the true best solution is for your property or job, read on.

 For typical domestic heating installations, it's about a balance between comfort and efficiency.
-The main advantage of these controls is lower boiler temperatures which gives more condensing efficiency, and much less boiler cycling which extends boiler life and again further increases efficiency.
+The main advantage of these controls is lower boiler temperatures which give more condensing efficiency, and much less boiler cycling, which extends boiler life and again further increases efficiency.

-Similarly, with heat pumps, COP is improved and cycling reduced.
-This is a strategy to help people come to a more solid conclusion and highlighting the benefits and pitfalls of each strategy.
-There are small variations in comfort and efficiency but why not aim to maximise both!
+Similarly, with heat pumps, COP is improved and cycling is reduced.
+This is a strategy to help people come to a more solid conclusion and highlight the benefits and pitfalls of each strategy.
+There are small variations in comfort and efficiency, but why not aim to maximise both?

 So which strategy is best for your heating?
 Room compensation (aka load compensation) or weather compensation, and to which level of both?

 First, let's explain that when we refer to weather compensation, we're referring to ‘intelligent weather compensation’ like that found on the Vaillant range, the CDI Worcester and the Viessmann 200 boiler.

 This can give an accurate indoor temperature without using an indoor sensor or thermostat, clever eh! (indoor sensing and influence still available).

 When referring to room compensation, we're referring to any internally located controller that modulates the boiler flow temperature to achieve the required indoor temperature.
 This may or may not use the open therm protocol but will use a similar ‘bus’ type of communication.